-The Secreteriat of the Department (tex-secr@unipi.gr) held at Office 114 at the 1st floor of the main building of the University.
 The Secreteriat is responsible for the filing and anouncement of the exam results, the anouncent of graduates, the granting of various certificates etc. The provision of all certificates is given through student application.

 Secretariat employees serve the public on specific days and times which are announced at the beginning of each Academic Year.